mistermi87/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

 In this writeup I will focus on the pipeline of an input stream (video).
+This is basically a description of the file [pipeline.ipynb](./pipeline.ipynb).
 A single image is computed the same way as an video frame, when the lane lines were not detected in the previous frames (excluding smoothing of lane lines).
 The example images are used from a scenario where the left line detection partially fails.
-It is a good demonstration of the current algorithms limitation.
+It is a good demonstration of the current algorithm's limitation.

 ### Camera Calibration